Marcos Flack: Formula 4

 Prior to his competitive debut in 2021, Flack spent time in New Zealand in 2020 working as an engineer in the Toyota Racing Series to understand the mechanical side of racing better.

 Flack made his car racing debut in the 2021 F4 British Championship driving for Phinsys by Argenti, following his participation in official British F4 tests in 2020 and tests with MTEC Motorsport.
 He also competed in select rounds of ADAC Formula 4 and the Italian F4 Championship.
-He finished 11th in the British F4 season, with 3 overall podiums.
+He finished 11th in the British F4 season, with three overall podiums.

-He moved to R-ace GP for his first full season in Italian F4 in 2022, and also competed in the Spa-Francorchamps round of ADAC Formula 4.
+Flack moved to R-ace GP for his first full season in Italian F4 in 2022, and also competed in the Spa-Francorchamps round of ADAC Formula 4.

 Flack returned to British F4 in the 2022 season from Round 9, driving for Fortec Motorsports.

 GB3 Championship

 Flack made his debut in the GB3 Championship in 2022, driving for Douglas Motorsport alongside Max Esterson and Tommy Smith.
 He achieved his first podium during Race 3 at the Snetterton round, and his first win during Race 3 at the second Silverstone Circuit round.